 Read all about endorsements in a car insurance policy.
 For more information, check out the car insurance policy from Zurich Kotak General Insurance.

-When you purchase a car insurance policy, most of the attention usually goes towards coverage, premium, and add-ons.
+When you purchase a car insurance policy, most attention focuses on coverage, premium, and add-ons.
 However, the accuracy of the information in the policy document is equally important.
 Even small errors or unreported changes can create confusion later, especially during claim settlement.
 This is where endorsement in a car insurance policy becomes relevant.

 An endorsement allows policyholders to make corrections or updates to their insurance policy after it has already been issued.
 These changes help ensure that the policy document correctly reflects the policyholder's details, vehicle information, and coverage structure throughout the policy period.